Arithmetic transfer for inner forms of $GL_{2n}$: Invariant

 It remains to consider the case where there exists a matching element $g\in G_{3/4, b, \mr{rs}}$.
 Then, $(L, r, d)$ is the numerical invariant of both $g$ and $γ$.
 We assume that $r >0$ because otherwise all involved terms vanish.
 The desired equality of \eqref{eq:derivative_recap} and the $2\log(q)$-multiple of \eqref{eq:int_number_formula_3_4} is then a direct consequence of the following lemma:

 \begin{lem} Assume that $γ\in G'_{\mr{rs}}$ matches $g\in G_{3/4, b, \mr{rs}}$.
 Then

 \end{lem} \begin{proof} The left hand side only depends on the triple $(L, r, d)$ and is given by Proposition \ref{prop:orb_int_para_teaser}.
 Let $m = \max_{Λ\subset W} n(y, Λ)$ and assume that $m \geq 0$.
-The right hand side of the lemma is described by Proposition \ref{prop:multiplicities}: It equals the ball of radius $m$ around the center $\mcT(w(y))$,
+The right hand side of the lemma is described by Proposition \ref{prop:multiplicities} and our proof is by going through the cases of that proposition.
+(Every $g\in G_{3/4,b,\mr{rs}}$ has a matching element $γ$, so this condition will not come up anymore.)